Co-Founder & CEO

 Having set foot on all seven continents, Kim knows that while languages, cuisine, landscapes, and wildlife are diverse around the globe, it really is a small world.
 Kim turned her passion for travel into a career and lead small groups around the world as an International Travel Director.
 In her years as a Safari Specialist, some of her favorite journeys have included mokoro rides in the Okavango Delta, shark cage diving in Cape Town, a balloon ride over the red dunes in Namibia, standing atop the "Roof of Africa" on Mt.
 Kilimanjaro, and coming face to face with mountains gorillas in Rwanda & Uganda.
 While she can’t wait to get exploring again, Kim’s newest adventure is motherhood!

 Pearl is a Boston native.
-She went to Union College where she studied Anthropology, doing field work in Tasmania and Barbados.
-She later returned to Tasmania for a year where she played soccer & Gaelic football, ran a half-marathon up Mt.
-Wellington, and worked at the University of Tasmania.
+She went to Union College where she studied Anthropology, completing field work in Tasmania and Barbados.
+Later, she returned to Tasmania for a year where she played soccer and Gaelic football, ran a half-marathon up Mt.
+Wellington and worked at the University of Tasmania.
 On her first trip to Africa, she fell in love with the Masai Mara in Kenya.
-In Zimbabwe she developed a keen interest in the wildlife conservation efforts in Hwange.
+In Zimbabwe she developed a keen interest in the wildlife conservation efforts in Hwange National Park.
 In South Africa, she was blown away by the sheer volume of wildlife in Kruger.
 She enjoys sharing her passion for travel inside and out of Africa with all who will listen.
-Next buck list item: summiting Mt.
+Next bucket list item: summiting Mt.
 Kilimanjaro!

 Kimi has traveled throughout Kenya and Tanzania by both plane and overland to experience the feel of each country.
 In Ethiopia, she visited the North’s most holy churches and monasteries.
 She has trekked for mountain gorillas in Uganda and spent time in the Kyambura Gorge with chimpanzees.
 She has also lazed on the beaches in Zanzibar and shopped at the Stone Town markets.
 Kimi has canoed through Botswana’s Okavango floodplains and walked through the bush with a trio of African elephants.
 She has snorkeled with sea lion and giant tortoise in the Galapagos Islands and most recently, enjoyed scuba diving in the Maldives to witness some of the underwater world’s most coveted species.